Kaan Kairinen: 2023–24 season

 On 16 March 2024, Kairinen extended his contract with Sparta until 30 June 2028.
 Kairinen recorded 12 appearances and provided four assists in Sparta's 2023–24 UEFA Europa League campaign, helping his side to advance to the round of 16, where they were eventually defeated by Liverpool.

 On 18 May 2024, after an away win against Mladá Boleslav, Kairinen and Sparta secured their second Czech First League championship title in a row.
-On 22 May 2024, Kairinen and Sparta were crowned the 2023–24 Czech Cup champions after beating Viktoria Plzen 2–1 in the final, completing Sparta's first double since 2014.
+On 22 May 2024, Kairinen and Sparta were crowned the 2023–24 Czech Cup champions after beating Viktoria Plzeň 2–1 in the final, completing Sparta's first double since 2014.

 2024–25 season

 He missed the start of the 2024–25 season due to a leg injury he suffered in May, and returned to the line-up in the end of July 2024, in a win against FK Teplice.
 One month later, Kairinen and Sparta qualified for the 2024–25 UEFA Champions League after defeating Malmö FF 4–0 on aggregate in the qualifying play-off round, making it the club's first appearance in the UCL final competition in 19 years.

 On 18 September, he scored in his debut in the UCL league phase, an opening goal in a 3–0 home win against RB Salzburg, becoming the 13th Finnish player to score in the Champions League.
 On 1 October, Kairinen scored again in his second UCL match, an equalizer from a free-kick past Alexander Nübel, in a 1–1 away draw against VfB Stuttgart.
 After the goal, his player profile in Transfermarkt was temporarily among the most popular profiles in the website.

+AEK Athens

+On 7 July 2026, Kairinen signed a four-year contract with Greek Super League club AEK Athens.